Holographic discommensurations: The holographic setup

 Here $F = d{\cal A}$ is the field strength of the $U(1)$ gauge field ${\cal A}$.
 Following \cite{Mott,Donos:2011bh, Withers:2013kva, Withers:2013loa, Donos:2013wia}, the couplings are chosen to be

 Note that in these conventions the cosmological constant is $\Lambda = - 3$ and the mass of the scalar is $m^2 = -2$.

-It was shown in \cite{Donos:2011bh, Withers:2013kva, Withers:2013loa, Donos:2013wia} that due to the $\vartheta$-term this model develops an instability at low temperature, which evolves into the spatially modulated ground state, which breaks translations spontaneously and has a periodic charge density (CDW) with wavelength $\lambda_{p_0} = 2 \pi / p_0$ \footnote{Here, following \cite{Mott} we define the wavelength with respect to the charge density modulation, which is one half of the wavelength of the oscillating current.}, where $p_0(T)$ is a temperature dependent thermodynamically preferred momentum.
+It was shown in \cite{Donos:2011bh, Withers:2013kva, Withers:2013loa, Donos:2013wia} that due to the $\vartheta$-coupling this model develops an instability at low temperature evolving into the spatially modulated ground state, which breaks translations spontaneously and has a periodic charge density (CDW) with wavelength $\lambda_{p_0} = 2 \pi / \mathbf{p}_0$ \footnote{Here, following \cite{Mott} we define the wavelength with respect to the charge density modulation, which is one half of the wavelength of the oscillating current.}, where $\mathbf{p}_0(T)$ is a temperature dependent thermodynamically preferred momentum.
 This is in complete analogy to the system with springs discussed in the Introduction.
-Noteworthy, this inhomogeneous state features the oscillating diamagnetic currents $J_y \sim \cos(x p_0/2)$ on the boundary.
-The features of this state depend on the value of the coupling $c_1$ in \eqref{equ:potentials} and I'll focus on $c_1=17$ used in \cite{Mott}.
+Noteworthy, this inhomogeneous state features the oscillating diamagnetic currents $J_y \sim \cos(x \mathbf{p}_0/2)$ on the boundary.
+The features of this state depend on the value of the coupling $c_1$ in \eqref{equ:potentials} and we'll focus on $c_1=17$ used in \cite{Mott}.

 Furthermore, one can introduce the background lattice potential, which would break translations explicitly.
 Following \cite{Horowitz:2012ky,Donos:2014yya,Rangamani:2015hka} it can be done by turning on a spatially modulated chemical potential, $A_t(z=0,x) = \mu(x)$, with